ymilesz/ymilesz.github.io/index.md

 4. Egan, S.P., Weinersmith, K.L., Liu, S., Ridenbaugh, R.D., **Zhang, Y.M.**, Forbes, A.A.
 (2017).
 Description of a new species of _Euderus_ Haliday from the southeastern United States (Hymenoptera, Chalcidoidea, Eulophidae): the crypt-keeper wasp.
 ZooKeys, 645: 37–49. <https://doi.org/10.3897/zookeys.645.11117> **Featured in Science News, National Geographic, Popular Science, Eureka Alert, Daily Mail** <br>
 5. **Zhang, Y.M.**, Gates, M.W., Shorthouse, J.D.
 (2014).
 Testing species limits of Eurytomidae (Hymenoptera) associated with galls induced by _Diplolepis_ (Hymenoptera: Cynipidae) in Canada using an integrative approach.
 The Canadian Entomologist, 146: 321–334. <https://doi.org/10.4039/tce.2013.70> <br>

-### The Evolution of _Peristenus_ (Hymenoptera: Braconidae): Taxonomy, Phylogenetics and Ecological Speciation <br>
+### Taxonomy, Phylogenetics and Ecological Speciation of Braconid Wasps
 The focus of my PhD research was to investigate speciation patterns of  euphorine braconid wasps at the genus, species, and population level. _Peristenus_ are parasitoids agricultural pests such as Lygus bugs.
 I built a multilocus phylogeny of the tribe Euphorini and revised generic concepts (Zhang et al 2018a); revised the North American _Peristenus pallipes_ complex using a combination of molecular, morphometrics, and ecological data; and used ddRADSeq to determine that temporal separation is likely a key driver behind the _Lygus-Peristenus_ system.
-During this time I also collaborated with others phylogenetics and taxonomy of other braconid groups. <br>
+During this time I also collaborated with others braconid groups. <br>
 ![](Photos/Peristenus.jpg) <br>
 Braconidae: _Peristenus mellipes_